jozefg/blog/posts/2013-08-23-leaving-go.markdown

 I can't help but feel like Go was designed with only problems the designers were facing in mind.
 This is great for them, but calling Go a general purpose language should mean that it's nice to use for other sorts of problems too.

+The argument of "it makes the code hard to read" seems a bit odd to me.
+Bad devs write bad code, but that doesn't mean you should make it hard for good ones to write clean, concise code.

 ## Conclusion